International climate politics

 Saúl Luciano Lliuya at COP27

-Plaintiff Saúl Luciano Lliuya will participate in this year's COP27 in Egypt.
-He will use this opportunity to meet with other people affected by climate change from all over the world and to increase the pressure on state and government representatives to finally implement an adequate solution for dealing with loss and damage, so that people like him are protected from the risks and consequences of the climate crisis.
-He will talk about his climate lawsuit at several events.
-The dates for the events can be found here: To the events
+Plaintiff Saúl Luciano Lliuya participated in last year's COP27 in Egypt.
+He was able to use this opportunity to exchange with other people affected by climate change from all over the world and to increase the pressure on state and government representatives to finally implement an adequate solution for dealing with Loss & Damage so that people like him are protected from the risks and consequences of the climate crisis.
+He has spoken about his climate lawsuit at several events.
+You can find the recordings of the events here: To the events

 For more information about COP27, please visit the Germanwatch Website.